Written and illustrated by Dale DeArmond

 Published by Sierra Club Books

-Note: there are 22 wood engraving illustrations in this book.
-Click on any image to learn more.
-Information may not be available for some images.
+Note: there are twenty-two wood engraving illustrations in this book; click on any below to learn more.
+Information may be unavailable for some images.

 From the foreword: